 With the avalanche mitigation alternatives, the local viewshed adjacent to the mid-canyon snow sheds and road improvements, as viewed from the Bridge Trailhead, would change, and the show sheds and roadway improvements would range from being visually prominent to dominating the landscape character.
 The trailhead improvements associated with the trailhead parking alternatives would be visually subordinate in the landscape except for the improvements at the Lisa Falls Trailhead, which would be more visually prominent in the landscape.
-The Grit Mill and Climbing Master Plan Project and the trailhead improvements associated with the trailhead parking alternatives would be provements associated with the trailhead parking alternatives would have an overall beneficial impact to visual resources by increasing access to high-quality natural settings.
+The Grit Mill and Climbing Master Plan Project and the trailhead improvements associated with the trailhead parking alternatives would have an overall beneficial impact to visual resources by increasing access to high-quality natural settings.